interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 4 March
 * *2 hours* Reading over hall of fame dissertations
 * *1 hour* Started making changes based on hall of fame (abstract, intro , existing products)
 * *2 hours* Started reworking the design to make it past tense.
 Also created another section in the implementation.

+### 5 March
+* *0.5 hours* Supervisor meeting
+* *2 hours* Continuing to write the implementation section.